altanguellue/quiz-app/README.md

 I wish you all the luck & fun!

-Feel free to support my SoundCloud page. <button name="button" onclick="http://soundcloud.com/altanative">Click here!</button>
+Feel free to support my SoundCloud page.
+[Click here!](http://soundcloud.com/altanative)